 Ingredients

-You will need the following ingredients to make efo elegusi.
-Make sure you prepare the red root spinach before you start cooking the stew.
+To make egusi, you will need the following ingredients: Make sure you prepare the red root spinach before you start cooking the stew.

 - Canned plum tomatoes or fresh tomatoes: Work well when making efo elegusi with tomato.